McGossy/Reddit_Scraper/README.md

 This site allows you to view the most common words, dates, and allows you to search through both of those categories.

 # URGENT
 Running this program will take roughly 5 minutes to gather all the submission data.
-It's going through 5000 reddit posts so it needs a second.
+It's going through 5000 reddit posts so it needs some time.
 Look at the 'editing main.py' section to alter this time frame.

 ## How to use